In a dying and repressed world, a cruel and deranged king controls his kingdom with the help of his death squads.

 And only one thing; that has been buried for 900 years can save it all.

 Copyright © 2017 Lee Dawson | All rights reserved.

 Hello and welcome to the land of Antar.

 Thank you for choosing Aurora out of all the other books on Writersky, I am extremely grateful.

 This is my first endeavour into writing and into the fantasy genre.
 It is also a work in progress, so is not fully edited yet and is a massive undertaking which will probably span multiple books.
-With that in mind please don't hesitate to comment good or bad on any suggestions including grammar, plot, characters etc.

 Updates will be weekly on Friday afternoon BST.